 Brooklyn, New York 11221

-The New York coffee scene mourned this spring as Little Skips — a shop that truly wore its commitment to community and inclusivity on its sleeve while also serving delicious coffee, food, and vibes — closed down.
+In Spring 2019, the New York coffee scene mourned this spring as Little Skips — a shop that truly wore its commitment to community and inclusivity on its sleeve while also serving delicious coffee, food, and vibes — closed down.

 The Mixtape Shop